AnaOlteanu/DWBI/README.md

   - add and manage data in the OLTP database
   - view the impact of adding data in the OLTP DB on the DW
   - visual representations of the reports about the data in the DW
+## Collaborative contribution
+- all the requirements for the Analysis report
 ## Personal contribution
-  - creating the OLTP and the DW scehmas
-  - creating and populate the databases
+  - creating and populate the databases (pocedures)
-  - identifying and implementing the partitioning tables and the resulting partitions
-  - defining and optimization of a SQL query
+  - defining the partitions and analyze the execution plan for a query that uses the partitioned tables (partitioning by ordering according to the month)
+  - defining and validating the dimension objects
-  - defining 5 SQL queries that will serve as reports of the data in the DW
+  - defining 2 queries for data reports relevant for the theme
-  - app development
+  - app development - back-end + front-end (pair programming with another member of the teams)
-  - writing the documentation for the Analysis and Database implementation